sid-shakthivel/sid-shakthivel-blog/posts/filesystem.md

 date: '2021-06-23'
 ---

+Please checkout a newer article titled `FAT` to learn more about implementing a real file system.

 Another thing a kernel needs is a file system.
 In this article you'll learn about filesystems, grub modules, and a little about TAR.

 A file system is simply a way of organizing files or data into logical sections.
 An initial ramdisk is a filesystem loaded into memory when the kernel boots.
 Grub has a feature called grub modules - grub basically loads your file and places it in memory for you.
 The simplest file system is to use a TAR ball.
 TAR is short for tape archive and is used to archive files.
 Note that archiving files is just to put a bunch of files/folders into one large file.
 TAR is often used with gzip as it compresses the TAR ball.
 Gzip is a lossless compression method - it removes redundancies in data to reduce its size.